colmwoods/Word-Guesser/README.md

 Congratulations!
 You Guessed The Word Correctly

-Congrats As You Can See You Guessed The Word Correctly And If You Guessed Wrong You Will Get Told You Are Wrong And WHat The Word Was
+Congrats As You Can See You Guessed The Word Correctly And If You Guessed Wrong You Will Get Told You Are Wrong And What The Word Was